Correlated Dynamics in Marketing Sensitivities: Introduction

 We know that customers' sensitivities to the marketing mix are not static.
-Dynamics in sensitivities can stem from a number of things, including changes in people's personal lives, consumer learning, and fluctuations in the macroeconomic environment.
-These changes may lead to shifts in consumers' sensitivities to marketing mix variables and brand preferences.
-For example, a customer who has recently graduated from college and started a job may become less price sensitive or less promotion sensitive, as a result of an increase in her budget constraint.
-She may also begin exploring more brands, resulting in a shift in her brand preferences.
-She may start to acquire a taste for more premium brands.
-These changes can have important implications for marketers, as understanding these shifts in preferences can help marketers optimize their targeting strategies and their allocation of marketing mix variables.
-Yet, while many of these dynamics can be rationalized using standard economic models of utility maximization under constraint or consumer learning, it is extremely challenging to account for such dynamics in the indirect utility models commonly used by marketers to optimize the marketing mix.
+Dynamics in sensitivities can stem from global, individual-specific, or even category-level forces.
+For instance, fluctuations in the macroeconomic environment may drive many consumers simultaneously toward budget brands, or increase their sensitivity to prices and promotions.
+A consumer who has recently graduated from college and started a job may become less price sensitive or less promotion sensitive, as a result of an increase in her available budget, or may switch brands as she learns about them in a new shopping environment.
+Advertising and the media may drive trends, like increasing preferences for organic foods or for a specific brand in a specific category.
+These changes can have important implications for marketers and retailers, as understanding these shifts in preferences can help marketers optimize their targeting strategies and their allocation of marketing mix variables.